niclake/niclake.github.io/_posts/2023-02-23-clacktrack.md

 ---
 layout: post
-title: "ClackTrack - a Keyboard Cataloging Tool for iOS"
+title: "ClackTrack - a Keyboard Cataloging Tool for iOS & iPadOS"
 categories: Project Clacktrack
 image: clacktrack.png
 projectInfo: "ClackTrack is an app for iPhone and iPad to track your mechanical keyboard collection.
 Track your keyboards, switches, keycaps, and accessories, as either individual components or assembled boards."